A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

 \subsection{Image generation}

 There is a lot of architectural variation when the modality to be generated is the visual one, greatly diverging from architectures employed for \textbf{\textit{discriminative}} visual tasks.
-Image generation can be performed by using Generative Adversarial Networks (GANs), Transformers, Diffusion models or a combination of them.
+Image generation can be performed by leveraging Generative Adversarial Networks (GANs), Vision Transformers, Diffusion models or a combination of them.